-Those annoying brown spots that show up on your face, hands, and chest in your 30s and older are known as liver spots or sunspots.
-"These spots are caused by overactive melanocytes (the area in your skin that creates pigment) Sun is a primary factor for these spots as it accelerates pigment production in the skin," says Candace Marino.
+You know those annoying brown spots that show up on your face, hands, and chest in your 30s and older?
+Well, they're known as liver spots and sunspots, and most, if not all of the time, we want to hide them.
+"These spots are caused by overactive melanocytes (the area in your skin that creates pigment).
+Sun is a primary factor for these spots, as it accelerates pigment production in the skin," says esthetician Candace Marino.

-Brown spots are mainly a cosmetic problem—they cause no health risks—but they can be annoying.
+Brown spots are mainly a cosmetic problem—they likely cause no health risks—but they can be annoying.
 There are ways to tone them down and camouflage them.
-Read on for esthetician-approved prevention and treatment options for liver spots.
+Read on for esthetician- and dermatologist-approved prevention and treatment options for liver spots.

 Meet the Expert

 - Candace Marino is a celebrity esthetician known as The LA Facialist.
 Her impressive client list includes the model Miranda Kerr, the singer Grimes, and many more.

 - Jason Miller, MD, of Schweiger Dermatology Group, is a board-certified dermatologist specializing in medical dermatology, including skin cancer removal and cosmetic dermatology.

 Stay Out of the Sun

 The best way to prevent liver spots from cropping up in the first place, according to Marino, is to wear SPF.
 The ultraviolet light (UV) increases the production of melanin in your skin.
 With frequent UV exposure, the melanin actually becomes clumped in certain areas, resulting in age spots.
 "The number one complaint I have from my more mature clients is 'I wish I stayed out of the sun,'" she says.
 "Once the damage is done, it’s extremely hard to repair.
 Not only does the sun rapidly break down collagen and [induce] pigment, but it also destroys the texture and radiance."